angrykoala/wendigo/README.md

 Asserts that the first element with the given selector doesn't have the expected value.

 **not.attribute(selector, attribute, expected?, msg?)**
-Asserts that the first element matching the given selector doesn't contain an attribute with the expected value.
+Asserts that no element matching the given selector doesn't contain an attribute with the expected value.
 If no expected value is given, any not null value on the attribute will fail.

 ```js
 await browser.assert.not.attribute(".not-hidden-class", "class", "hidden-class");